-Science, Technology, Engineering and Mathematics (STEM) are increasingly recognized globally as elemental to the national development and productivity.
+Science, Technology, Engineering, and Mathematics (STEM) are increasingly recognized globally as elemental to national development and productivity.

 Since 2011, STEM Learning, a social enterprise accredited by STEM.org – a US-based international organization for STEM accreditation – is playing a pivotal role in shaping the country’s future in a globalized world.
 And with the influence of artificial intelligence, big data, and automation in the world is recognized, the demand for immersive STEM education at the grassroots level is the need of the hour.

-The Indian government is promoting initiatives such as Make in India, Skill India, Digital India to encourage manufacturing, technology usage, and skill development in the country.
+The Indian government is promoting initiatives such as Make in India, Skill India, and Digital India to encourage manufacturing, technology usage, and skill development in the country.
 It has also set up the Atal Tinkering Labs to focus on STEM education in schools.
-Curiosity, innovation, and thirst for knowledge towards STEM in kids can be encouraged by early exposure to hands-on learning and practical knowledge in a more engaging and fun to learn environment.
+Curiosity, innovation, and thirst for knowledge in STEM in kids can be encouraged by early exposure to hands-on learning and practical knowledge in a more engaging and fun-to-learn environment.

 MSC has now become a prerequisite for teaching science and maths to school children in a simpler way.
 It is innovative and interactive with a hands-on approach to facilitate the learning process.
 The idea is that if the students are given access to MSC, they will be able to think and explore more.
 As these tabletop models are plug & play, these models can be carried to classrooms.